Maumagnaguagno/HyperTensioN/README.md

 Well, Hype can do most of the boring stuff for you and them you can play with the details.

 ### Parsers
-Parsers are modules that read planning descriptions, they are under development and still require a standard interface.
+Parsers are modules that read planning descriptions and convert the information to an [intermediary representation](docs/Representation.md).
-The prototype interface is a module with the domain attributes and two methods to parse problem and domain files:
+The basic parser is a module with two methods that fill the planning attributes:

 ```Ruby
 module Foo_Parser